StuartCHAN/neural-qa/README.md

-# Neural SPARQL Machines: Attention-based Transformer with Automatic Templates Generation
+# Attention-based Transformer for Long-context Question Answering

 <br>
 An Attention-based Transformer for Neural Question-Answering on Knowledge Graph, via Machine Translation Approach, with Automatic Templates Generator from Long Text.